jitinsharma/android-conferences/README.md

 # asg-conf

 A project to test out Jetpack Compose.
-This app pulls out conferences date from [this](http://androidstudygroup.github.io/conferences/) website and displays as a list.
+This app pulls out conferences data from [this](http://androidstudygroup.github.io/conferences/) website and displays as a list.

 ### Objectives for this project